TECH-Rubicone/redux-saga-controller/docs/hooks/use-controller-data.md

 :::info

-`useControllerData` - to use you controller, and you will get all initial data you need.
-Provide ability to use controller data outside component subscriber.
+`useControllerData` - hook to get  data from redux store.
+Provides ability to use controller data outside component where controller is subscribed.
 :::

 <Tabs defaultValue="ts">